licht1stein/sanskrit-desktop-dict/README.md

 Allows searching all 32 dictionaries simultaneously using either devanagari or IAST (the app detects the characters used and does all the transliterations automatically).

-The database file is not included in the repo (it's too large).
+The database file is stored using git LFS.

 ## Using the app